In this Article:

-Beginning in March (exact date TBD), there will be a pause on student holds, so that any students without a pending placement, can be made Area Team Available to teams starting the following week (exact date TBD).
+Beginning Monday, March 21st at 12:00am ET there will be a pause on holds, meaning hold request entered after Sunday, March 20th at 11:59pm ET will not be allowed, so that any students without a pending placement, can be made Area Team Available to teams on March 23-24th

 Core and Sponsored Program will be linked directly to Area Teams as Area Team Available by our Hosting Operations staff.

 - The staff will equitably link students so that each Team receives students from a variety of countries, and they will balance the distribution of challenging-to-place students across Teams and Regions.

 During this phase, volunteers will have the opportunity to get to know specific students to share with schools, Area Team volunteers, and potential host families, without worrying about another Team placing the student.